Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Dupe Count

-The number of duplicate specimens created.
+The number of duplicate botanical specimens created.
 This will dictate the number of labels printed for specimen.<br></br>
 **Examples:** 10, 2<br></br>
 See Darwin Core's [duplicatequantity](https://dwc.tdwg.org/terms/#dwc:duplicatequantity)